Boy With Heart Disease Named Honorary Police Officer

-NORTH ATTLEBORO (CBS) – Meet North Attleboro Police Department’s newest addition, three and half year-old Mikey Grover, who suffers from congenital heart disease.
+NORTH ATTLEBORO (CBS) – Meet the North Attleboro Police Department’s newest addition, three-and-half-year-old Mikey Grover, who suffers from congenital heart disease.

-North Attleboro and Randolph Police Department’s teamed up to make the sick toddler’s dream of becoming a police officer, a reality.
+The North Attleboro and Randolph Police Departments teamed up to make the sick toddler’s dream of becoming a police officer a reality.

+Mikey’s dad, Thomas Grover, says his son has admired police officers, since he was able to talk.

 But there’s nothing funny about what Mikey has been through.

-“Put it this way, Mikey had an 85% chance of not making it pass year 1 and here he is; turning 4 on April 15th,” said Grover.
+“Put it this way, Mikey had an 85-percent chance of not making it pass year 1 and here he is turning 4 on April 15th,” said Grover.

 To give back, the family donates care bags to other sick children called “Mikey’s Brave Bags.”